huggingface/transformers/examples/flax/image-captioning/README.md

 # Image Captioning (vision-encoder-text-decoder model) training examples

-The following example showcases how to finetune a vision-encoder-text-decoder model for image captioning using the JAX/Flax backend, leveraging 🤗 Transformers library's `FlaxVisionEncoderDecoderModel`.
+The following example showcases how to finetune a vision-encoder-text-decoder model for image captioning using the JAX/Flax backend, leveraging 🤗 Transformers library's [FlaxVisionEncoderDecoderModel](FlaxVisionEncoderDecoderModel).

 JAX/Flax allows you to trace pure functions and compile them into efficient, fused accelerator code on both GPU and TPU.
 Models written in JAX/Flax are **immutable** and updated in a purely functional